Aif4thah/SecCW/README.md

 # next iv : F2427CAF0E5EF2F65B9A2AA4D8E43F79
 ```

-> [!IMPORTANT]
-> Unlike key, IVs must not be used more than once.
-Generate as many IVs as messages.

-Then share your secret with your recipients over a secure channel.

-### 1.3 Choose a frequency plan
+### Frequency plan

-Obfuscation is not security, but to avoid interception you can change frequency over time.
+Obfuscation is not security, but to mitigate the risk of interception you can change frequency over time.

 ```mermaid
 gantt